1883-1889 h r x E

 In 1959 Watford adopted gold and black along with a revival of the old crest from 1927: the effect was more or less immediate.
 In 1960 they won promotion to the Third Division where they stayed for nine seasons before winning promotion to Division Two for the first time in 1969.
 A year later they reached the FA Cup semi-final where they were defeated by Chelsea.

-The "WFC" badge was dropped in 1962 and for much of the decade the team played in plain gold shirts with no adornments apart from black trim, very much the fashion of the period.
+The "WFC" badge was dropped in 1962 and for much of the decade the team played in yellow rather than gold shirts with no adornments apart from various trims at collar and cuff, very much the fashion of the period.
 In 1968, however, in keeping with the new nickname adopted by their supporters' club, a red hornet was embroidered onto the shirts.
 This seems to have been dropped midway through the 1971-72 season but appeared again, with slightly different lettering, the season after.

 A cartoon version known as "Harry the Hornet" was adopted in 1974 but fripperies like this are rarely popular with hard-core supporters and Harry did not last long.
 Relegations in 1972 and 1975 took Watford back to Division Four.